cbonoz/signai23/README.md

 ## What's next for Advisory

 Advisory is an open source project and can be deployed for your unique organization locally/securely.
-Can use your existing Dropbox sign account and an OpenAI API key to quickly draft emails for all your requests at a very low cost.
+Can use your existing Dropbox sign account and an OpenAI API key to quickly draft emails for all your requests.

 ## Useful links